blockchainofthings/CatenisAPIClientCpp/README.md

 This library lets C++ developers access the Catenis API services with ease.
 The current installation has been tested on Mac, Linux, and Windows systems.

 ## Available Branches
+1. poco : Uses the Poco network library to call API methods.
+    - Recommended for normal projects that only use the standard functionalities of the Catenis API Methods (More reliable and easy to use)
-1. boostAsio : Uses the Boost.Asio network library to call API methods.
+2. boostAsio : Uses the Boost.Asio network library to call API methods.
     - Recommended for projects that require low level I/O programming (More flexibility but complicated)
-2. poco : Uses the Poco network library to call API methods. **(Currently Under Development)**
-    - Recommended for normal projects that only use the standard functionalities of the Catenis API Methods (More reliable and easy to use)

 ## Building